ShauryaaSharma/Session-Multiplexer-Code-Shell/README.md

 ### Prerequisites

 - Node.js 18+
+- Any language runtimes/tools you want to run code with (Node, Python, etc.) installed on the host running the backend — the terminal is a real shell, so it can execute whatever is available on that machine
-- An S3-compatible bucket (AWS S3 or a compatible endpoint) with `base/node-js` and `base/python` template folders pre-seeded
+- An S3-compatible bucket — **AWS S3** or **Cloudflare R2** both work — with `base/node-js` and `base/python` template folders pre-seeded

 ### Backend